wmodes/raspi-install/README.md

 We'll use git and github to manage our development.
 This allows us to code on our favorite development machine/IDE/editor, push changes, and pull them down to the pi.

+Create your github.com repo for whatever development you plan to do.

+1. **+** (in upper right corner near profile) > New repository
+1. Name it, add a README, .gitignore, etc
+1. Create Repository

-First we create an ssh key so we can clone from github.
+On the pi's command line, create an ssh key so we can clone from github.

 1. Open up the pi terminal and run: